Fact Check: Was JD Vance the last person to see Jeffrey Epstein alive?

 Similarly, a Facebook user also made a post stating, "WASHINGTON—A bombshell Dept. of Justice report leaked on Sunday reveals that Vice President JD Vance was the last person to see Jeffrey Epstein alive.
 According to the report, Vance visited Epstein in his prison cell on August 10, 2019, shortly before the disgraced financier was found dead."

-"The report indicates that Donald J Trump thanked Vance for visiting Epstein and promised to reward him someday, comparing him to 'the late, great Hannibal Lecter'," the post added.
+"The report indicates that Donald J Trump thanked Vance for visiting Epstein and promised to reward him someday, comparing him to 'the late, great Hannibal Lecter,'" the post added.

-False: The claim was made by a news satire site
+Fact Check: The claim was made by a news satire site

-Fact-checking outlet Snopes did an in-depth research on the rumor and found out that the claims made were false, as there was no credible evidence to back the claim.
+Fact-checking outlet Snopes did an in-depth research on the rumor and found that the claims made were false, as there was no credible evidence to back the claim.

-This rumor may have stemmed from earlier viral reports that said the US vice president met Pope Francis before his death.
+This rumor may have stemmed from earlier viral reports that said the vice president met Pope Francis before his death.

 Meanwhile, the fictional story went viral as President Donald Trump's Department of Justice and FBI declared that there was no long-rumored Epstein "client list" and reconfirmed Epstein's death as a suicide.